Skip to content

 Rakuten is the best overall cash back site for most people.

-As I explained in my detailed review of Rakuten, it offers reliable tracking, partnerships with over 3,500 stores, cashback rates up to 40%, and a $30 sign-up bonus (sign up bonus amount changes from time to time).
+As I explained in my detailed review of Rakuten, it offers reliable tracking, partnerships with over 3,500 stores, cashback rates up to 40%, and a $30 to $50 sign-up bonus (the exact amount changes, but it’s usually around there).

 Rakuten has paid out over $1 billion to users and has the most trustworthy tracking system in the industry.